cosmos/cosmos-sdk/docs/architecture/adr-015-ibc-packet-receiver.md

 }
 ```

 The implementation of this ADR will also change the `Data` field of the `Packet` type from `[]byte` (i.e. arbitrary data) to `PacketDataI`.
+We want to make application modules be able to register custom packet data type which is automatically unmarshaled at `TxDecoder` time and can be simply type switched inside the application handler.
+Also, by having `GetCommitment()` method instead of manually generate the commitment inside the IBC keeper, the applications can define their own commitment method, including bare bytes, hashing, etc.

 This also removes the `Timeout` field from the `Packet` struct.
 This is because the `PacketDataI` interface now contains this information.
 You can see details about this in [ICS04](https://github.com/cosmos/ics/tree/master/spec/ics-004-channel-and-packet-semantics#definitions).

-The `PacketDataI` is the application specific interface that provides information for the execuition of the application packet.
+The `PacketDataI` is the application specific interface that provides information for the execution of the application packet.
 In the case of ICS20 this would be `denom`, `amount` and `address`

 ```go
 // PacketDataI defines the standard interface for IBC packet data